obsidiandynamics/meteor/README.md

 * If your application is already using Hazelcast, you should recycle the same `HazelcastInstance` for HazelQ as you use elsewhere in your process.
 (Unless you wish to bulkhead the two for whatever reason.)
 Otherwise, you can create a new instance as in the above example.
 * The `publishAsync()` method is non-blocking, returning a `CompletableFuture` that is assigned the record's offset.
 Alternatively, you can call an overloaded version, providing a `PublishCallback` to be notified when the record was actually sent, or if an error occurred.
 Most things in HazelQ are done asynchronously.
 * The `StreamConfig` objects _must_ be identical among all publishers and subscribers.
 The stream capacity, number of sync/async replicas, persistence configuration and so forth, must be agreed upon in advance by all parties.
 * Calling `withGroup()` on the `SubscriberConfig` assigns a subscriber group, meaning that only one subscriber will be allowed to pull messages off the stream (others will hold back).
+We refer to this type as a **grouped subscriber**.
-It also means that the subscriber can persist its offset on the grid by calling `confirm()`, allowing other subscribers to take over from the point of failure.
-This has the effect of advancing the group's read offset to the last offset successfully read by the active subscriber.
+* A grouped subscriber can (and should) persist its offset on the grid by calling `confirm()`, allowing other subscribers to take over from the point of failure.
+This has the effect of advancing the group's read offset to the last offset successfully read by the sole active subscriber.
 Alternatively, a subscriber can call `confirm(long)`, passing in a specific offset.
 * Polling with `Subscriber.poll()` returns a (possibly empty) batch of records.
 The timeout is in milliseconds (consistently throughout HazelQ) and sets the upper bound on the blocking time.
 If there are accumulated records in the buffer prior to calling `poll()`, then the latter will return without further blocking.
 * Clean up the publisher and subscriber instances by calling `terminate().joinSilently()`.
-This both instructs the it to stop and subsequently awaits its termination.
+This both instructs it to stop and subsequently awaits its termination.

 ## Logging
 We use [Zerolog](https://github.com/obsidiandynamics/zerolog) (Zlg) within HazelQ and also in our examples for low-overhead logging.
 While it's completely optional, Zlg works well with SLF4J and is optimised for performance-intensive applications.
 To install the Zlg bridge, either invoke `HazelcastZlgBridge.install()` at the start of your application (before you obtain a Hazelcast instance), or set the system property `hazelcast.logging.class` to `com.obsidiandynamics.zerolog.ZlgFactory`.